damb121/myciproject/README.md

 - __The contact page__

-  - This page will allow the user to complete an email signup as well as seeing the google maps address to mitnick security hq.
+  - This page will allow the user to complete an email signup as well as seeing the embedded google maps address to mitnick security HQ.

 <img width="665" alt="image" src="https://user-images.githubusercontent.com/66738622/185470179-986372c2-b909-4398-ae3d-1ec053de2113.png">